 Looking for a public speaking bundle?
 I can provide you with an overall picture of how to teach public speaking.

 EDIT: This blog post about a public speaking curriculum has turned into a monster post!
 It is easily three times as long as my normal blog posts.
 That’s ok because I know how intimidated I was when I taught speech the first time.
-All of the lessons and activities mentioned are in my Public Speaking Bundle.
+All of the lessons and activities mentioned below are in my Public Speaking Bundle.
 BUT?!
 I think you could still use these ideas as a springboard into speech if you aren’t looking to buy a bundle.

 I get lots of emails.
 Most emails pertain to grammar.
 The second most emails?
 Public speaking.
 Teaching public speaking is challenging.

 I have taught public speaking; I teach in Illinois and hold a teaching endorsement in speech.
 Additionally, I have coached a speech team and substitute-taught public speaking.
 I understand the challenges and rewards.

 Students have ambivalent feelings about public speaking.
 They understand the power of speeches, but they are nervous as can be.
 Our goal as teachers is to harness that range of feelings and get students speaking comfortably in front of crowds.
 That is my overarching goal as I organize and create these activities.